-Are you planning on visiting Canyonlands Island in the Sky and trying to figure out what the best hikes in Canyonlands are?
+Are you planning on visiting Canyonlands National Park and looking for the best hikes in Canyonlands Island in the Sky?

 Perfect, I just explored this area of Canyonlands and I am excited to share with you some tips that will help you plan a trip.